ronschaeffer/ha_mqtt_publisher/README.md

 ## Examples

 - Explore runnable snippets in `examples/`.
-- Home Assistant MQTT Discovery: see `docs/README.md` and `config/README.md` for guidance and templates.
+- Home Assistant MQTT Discovery: see the example scripts and the section above for code-based setup.

 ## Home Assistant constants and type hints